camwestwood/xapi/recipes/vle/Session-timeout.md

-# session_timed_out statement template (Deprecated as of 1.0)
+# session_timed_out Statement template (Deprecated as of 1.0)

 ## Purpose
-This activity indicates the activity provider has determined that the session was abnormally terminated either by an actor or due to a system failure.
+This Statement template indicates that the Activity provider has determined that the session was abnormally terminated either by an Actor or due to a system failure.

 ## Definition
 ### Actor